 A site which outlines what these mean, with some questionnaires in various formats is businessballs: multiple intelligences.
 Another useful page, with helpful explanations is Multiple Intelligences.
-Here the seven intelligences have slightly different names: social, solitary, physical, aural, logical, verbal and visual, but in essence they are the same.
-It’s an interesting exercise to take these questionnaires and determine your own preferences, before looking at your children’s skills.
+Here the seven intelligences have slightly different names: social, solitary, physical, aural, logical, verbal and visual.
+But in essence they are the same.
+It’s an interesting exercise to take these questionnaires.
+You can determine your own preferences, before looking at your children’s skills.

 Seven main intelligences

-Someone with high physical/kinaesthetic intelligence tends to need constant action, perhaps wanting to take part in sports or other physical activities such as gardening or juggling.
-Someone with high aural/musical intelligence probably has a good sense of rhythm and pitch, and will benefit more than most from learning a musical instrument or dancing, particularly if they also have high kinaesthetic intelligence.
+Someone with high physical/kinaesthetic intelligence tends to need constant action.
+Perhaps they want to take part in sports or other physical activities such as gardening or juggling.
+Someone with high aural/musical intelligence probably has a good sense of rhythm and pitch.
+They will benefit more than most from learning a musical instrument or dancing.
+This is particularly so if they also have high kinaesthetic intelligence.

-Someone with high logical/mathematical intelligence is naturally good with reasoning, likely to grasp new concepts easily, and think clearly.
-Someone with high verbal/linguistic intelligence will probably be confident with both spoken and written language, and enjoy communicating and playing with words.
-Someone with high visual/spatial intelligence will be likely to have a good sense of direction, and be happiest with artwork, images, diagrams or other visual media.
+Someone with high logical/mathematical intelligence is naturally good with reasoning.
+They are likely to grasp new concepts easily, and think clearly.
+Someone with high verbal/linguistic intelligence will probably be confident with both spoken and written language.
+They tend to enjoy communicating and playing with words.
+Someone with high visual/spatial intelligence will be likely to have a good sense of direction.
+They will be happiest with artwork, images, diagrams or other visual media.

 Implications for home education

-Most people will have reasonable skill in more than one of these intelligences, and can develop ability in most of the others if encouraged.
-Unlike the learning styles, which describe how we best learn, multiple intelligences deal with actual skills, and even those which do not come naturally can often be learned.
+Most people will have reasonable skill in more than one of these intelligences.
+We can develop ability in most of the others if encouraged.
+Unlike the learning styles, which describe how we best learn, multiple intelligences deal with actual skills.
+Even those which do not come naturally can often be learned.

 It is vitally important to respect our children’s needs.
-If you have a child who clearly likes music from a young age – perhaps needing CDs to go to sleep easily, or moving around rhythmically to music on the radio, he will probably want to bang saucepans as a toddler and then learn to sing or play an instrument as he grows older.
+Some children clearly like music from a young age, for instance.
+Perhaps your baby needs music to go to sleep easily.
+Maybe he moves around rhythmically to music when he hears it in any context.
+A child like this will probably want to bang saucepans as a toddler.
+He may then learn to sing or play an instrument as he grows older.
 This is easy in UK schools, where all children have the opportunity to sing in assemblies, play recorders, and try out band or string instruments.
 But if parents are unmusical it can be more difficult for home educators.
 In some cases you may need to find someone who can teach your child, at least to start with.

-If you have a child with little or no musical intelligence, he may have no desire at all to learn to play an instrument and no wish to sing – but you can still encourage a certain amount of musical intelligence by playing CDs, or singing yourself.
+On the other hand, if you have a child with little or no musical intelligence, he may have no desire at all to learn to play an instrument.
+He may not like singing, either.
+However you can still encourage a certain amount of musical intelligence by playing CDs, or singing yourself.

 A child with kinaesthetic intelligence will need some kind of outlet, which will partly depend on his other intelligences.
-If he also has musical intelligence, he might like to take up some kind of dancing, or learn to play the drums.
-If he also has high inter-personal intelligence, he might be happiest playing in team sports at a leisure centre, whereas a child high in solitary intelligence might prefer gardening or swimming.
+If he also has musical intelligence, he might like to take up dancing, or learn to play the drums.
+If he also has high inter-personal intelligence, he might be happiest playing in team sports at a leisure centre.
+A kinaesthetic child high in solitary intelligence might prefer gardening or swimming.

 Multiple intelligences in education

-Traditional education – including some American homeschooling curricula – usually encourages verbal and mathematical skills, and a child high in these may benefit from some kind of curriculum.
-If you prefer not to use a curriculum, you will need to provide plenty of relevant books and computer games.
+Traditional education – including some American homeschooling curricula – usually encourages verbal and mathematical skills.
+A child high in these abilities may benefit from some kind of curriculum.
+If you prefer not to use one, you may need to provide plenty of relevant books and computer games.

 Many people still feel that education is synonymous with formal academics, and that a child who finds maths or English difficult must either be rebellious or stupid.
-However if you take account of both his learning style and his intelligence, you will help him gain confidence in areas in which he can excel, and may find that he will then learn academic skills as a sideline.
+However if you take account of both his learning style and his intelligence, you will help him gain confidence in areas in which he can excel.
+You may then find that he will then learn academic skills as a sideline.

-Obviously it’s important in today’s world to be able to read and communicate, to have familiarity with arithmetic and some logical thinking skills.
+Obviously it’s important in today’s world to be able to read and communicate.
+It is also important to have familiarity with arithmetic and some logical thinking skills.
 But if these are not your child’s primary intelligences, it’s vital that he is not made to feel inferior to more academically inclined children.
-If his main intelligence is visual, encourage art, photography, or computer graphics.
+If his main intelligence is visual, for instance, encourage art, photography or computer graphics.

-One of my sons has high visual intelligence; one day, when he was around 13 and working on some computer graphics, he came across sines and cosines in a computer arts magazine.
+One of my sons has high visual intelligence.
+One day, when he was around thirteen and working on some computer graphics, he came across sines and cosines in a computer arts magazine.
 He asked me what they were, and I was able to teach him in about half an hour what would have taken at least a term in school.
 A few weeks later he was using them confidently and at a level far beyond what I had explained, because he was motivated to do so.

-He never did learn the algebraic theories that go alongside trigonometry, but was able to work out easily those which he needed.
+He never did learn the algebraic theories that go alongside trigonometry.
+But he was able to work out easily those which he needed.
 Mathematics and logic were a sideline to visuals, and learned when he was motivated by his visual intelligence.

 Balance of intelligences